you-n-g/simplegpt.nvim/README.md

 - Building a comprehensive question using the template mechanism.
 - Adding ad hoc requirements based on the current context.
   - Implementing the code (default question) and translating the comments into Chinese (special requirements).
+- The code that the demo is based on is [here](tests/demo/demo.py).

 # Features